 We do not currently operate any laboratory facilities.
 We do not independently conduct any physical preclinical development activities of our product candidates, such as efficacy and safety studies in animals, or clinical trials for our product candidates.
 We rely on, or work in conjunction with, third parties, such as contract research organizations, medical institutions and clinical investigators, to perform these functions.
-Our reliance on these third parties for preclinical development activities reduces our control over these activities.
+Our reliance on these third parties for preclinical and clinical development activities reduces our control over these activities.
 We are responsible for ensuring that each of our pre-clinical development activities and our clinical trials is conducted in accordance with the applicable general investigational plan and protocols and in compliance with appropriate government regulations, however, we have no direct control over these researchers or contractors (except by contract), as they are not our employees.
 Moreover, the FDA requires us to comply with standards, commonly referred to as good clinical practices (or "GCP"), for conducting, recording and reporting the results of our preclinical development activities and our clinical trials to assure that data and reported results are credible and accurate and that the rights, safety and confidentiality of trial participants are protected.
 For our commercial products, we are required to comply with cGMP.
-Our reliance on third parties do not successfully carry out their contractual duties, meet expected deadlines, comply with CGM Ps, conduct our preclinical development activities or our clinical trials in accordance with regulatory requirements or our stated protocols, we may not be able to obtain, or may be delayed in obtaining, regulatory approvals for our product candidates and will not be able to, or may be delayed in our efforts to, successfully commercialize our product candidates.
-Moreover, these third parties may be bought by other entities or they may go out of business, thereby preventing them from meeting their contractual obligations.
+Our reliance on third parties that we do not control does not relieve us of these responsibilities and requirements.
+Furthermore, these third parties may also have relationships with other entities, some of which may be our competitors.
+If these third parties do not successfully carry out their contractual duties, meet expected deadlines, comply with cGM Ps, conduct our preclinical development activities or our clinical trials in accordance with regulatory requirements or our stated protocols, we may not be able to obtain, or may be delayed in obtaining, regulatory approvals for our product candidates and will not be able to, or may be dela